 1) Nature Jims Sprouts

-Nature Jims sells a mixed sprout and single-seed options that many home growers choose for ease of use.
+Nature Jims sells a mixed broccoli sprout seed and single-seed options that many home growers choose for ease of use.
 Their Salad Sprout Mix combines broccoli with alfalfa and radish, giving you quick germination and a variety of flavors in one 1 lb option that suits frequent sprouters.

-You should note the product labeling: it emphasizes non-GMO status and organic claims on mixed packs.
+They also emphasize non-GMO status and organic claims on mixed packs.
 That makes these seeds practical if you want a multi-sprout tray without buying multiple single-variety jars.

 If you need pure broccoli sprouts for maximum sulforaphane, check the package for single-seed broccoli listings rather than blends.
 Blends simplify variety but dilute the broccoli-specific nutritional profile.